 Clos Saint Michel owns 14 hectares of vines in Chateauneuf du Pape as well as vineyards in Cotes du Rhone.
 While the Chateauneuf du Pape wines are sold as Clos Saint Jean, the wines from the Cotes du Rhone are produced under the family name, Domaine Guy Mousset.

-The best vintages of Clos Saint Michel are: 2016, 2015, 2012, 2010, 2009 and 2007.
+The best vintages of Clos Saint Michel are: 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2007, 2005 and 2001.

 Clos Saint Michel Cuvee Reserve is from vines more than 50 years of age.
 The blend is usually 40% Grenache, 30% Syrah and 30% Mourvedre.

-Clos Saint Michel is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Clos Saint Michel is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Clos Saint Michel is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue and cassoulet.
+Clos Saint Michel is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, tomatoes and cheese.

 The white wine of Clos Saint Michel is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.